NREL/EnergyPlus/design/FY2018/NFP_GHE_Load_Aggregation.md

 $g$ is the g-function response factors, which are generates previously by EnergyPlus or third-party tools.

-Conduction can be described using linear partial differential equations.
-Because no non-linear terms exist, the principle of superpostiion can be applied to conduction problems.
+Conduction can be evaluated using linear partial differential equations.
+Because no non-linear terms exist, the principle of superposition can be applied to conduction problems.
 GHE response factor models take advantage of this and apply the principle of superposition to compute the GHE temperature response by using the GHE load history.
 This series of heat pulses, when superimposed and combined using the response factors, can lead to an accurate calculation of the current GHE temperature response.

 A practical issue that arises from this superpostion approach, however, is the fact that the number of superposition calculations grows with the square of the number of timesteps.
 Therefore, this approach greatly affects simulation runtime.
 Attempting to simulate, say, for example for annual or multi-year simulations may be impractical without some way to reduce the number of computations required.